raulsaba/testing_modular/README.md

 # using fvm

-generate the folder .fvm using the required flutter version
+generate the .fvm folder using the command and saying which flutter version you want in this project

 e.g.
 ```